carlyrichmond/embedded-kibana-dashboards/README.md

 There are two examples included within the repo:

 1. Basic embedded Kibana dashboard using the public URL included in an iframe with dashboard controls to filter the data.
 This is accessible at `http://localhost:3000/basic`.
-2. An extended example, available at `http://localhost:3000/advanced`, uses dropdown controls to filter data.
-[TODO]
+2. An extended example, available at `http://localhost:3000/advanced`, uses dropdown controls to filter data in the Kibana dashboard.

+## Sources

+* Calendar image used in datepicker sourced from Calendar by scribble.glyph from [Noun Project](https://thenounproject.com/browse/icons/term/calendar/)